-Unconstrained by design era elements, modern home interiors lend themselves beautifully to any choice in home decor and furnishings.
-Peaceful, neutral clean lines leave you free to individualize your home to your heart’s desire without concern for period architecture clashing with choices or locking you into a particular style.
-Our clients love this feature in their Artisans Group designed and built home.
+Unconstrained by design era elements, the modern home’s neutral clean lines leave you free to individualize your home to your heart’s desire.
+Without concern for period architecture clashing with choices or locking you into a particular style, you will find unlimited opportunities to express your individuality.
+Our clients love this aspect of their Artisans Group designed home.

-From Brenda Fritsch of Artisans Group “We have built custom sized niches for clients to feature their existing vintage bookcases, shelving and hutch units.
-One such case displayed our client’s grandmother’s heirloom Asian “Head Mistress books”.
+From Artisans Group award winning designer, Brenda Fritsch “We have built custom sized niches for clients to feature their existing vintage bookcases, shelving and hutch units.
+One such case displayed our client’s grandmother’s heirloom Asian “Head Mistress” books.
 Recently clients and I collaborated with the cabinet maker to design an open shelving unit to feature their African art.
-And, at one home we kept all of the selections, including flooring, cabinets, counters and tile very warm and neutral and simple to allow the focus to be on the clients’ extensive mid century modern furniture collection.
-I have also used both neutral colors and bright, vivid colors to accentuate and unite entire art collections or certain tones in paintings.
+And at one home we kept all of the selections, including flooring, cabinets, counters and tile very warm, neutral and simple to allow the focus to be on an extensive mid century modern furniture collection.
+I have also used either neutral colors or bright, vivid colors to accentuate and unite entire art collections or certain tones in paintings.
 Once I even created a fresh cottage color palette for a kitchen around a dinnerware pattern.”

 Mix It Up

 If mixing and matching is your preference, antiques and collectables can look absolutely fabulous paired with the trendiest modern home furnishings and decor.

 In the “The Modern Mix” by Nancy Mitchell, we find a traditional desk paired with a modern chair and other beautiful examples. http://www.apartmenttherapy.com/the-modern-mix-10-ways-to-work-vintage-pieces-into-modern-interiors-213405,